 One unit.
 This course explores the application of psychology to the field of Child Life.
 A Child Life Specialist is a medical professional who helps children and their families cope with stress related to illness, injury, hospitalization, or disability.
 A Child Life Specialist promotes age appropriate coping through play, medical preparation, and education.
 Students will learn about Child Life and its relationship to child development, clinical psychology and health psychology.
 This course will also examine the history of Child Life and core principles of Child Life including family-centered care, characteristics of the hospitalized child, loss, grief/bereavement in children, play techniques, and expectations regarding preparation, professionalism, and coping.
 Alternative careers in psychology in hospital settings will be compared to Child Life.
-Prerequisites: PS 101 or permission of the instructor.
+Prerequisite: PS 101 or permission of the instructor.
+Offered as required.

 One unit.
 An examination of the principal theories of the origin, structure, and dynamics of the personality, including the psychoanalytic, trait, existential, and behavioristic schools of thought.
 Theorists studied include Freud, Jung, Adler, Skinner, Horney, Erikson, Bandura, Rogers, and May.
 A comparative and critical approach is taken.
 Prerequisite: PS 101.
 Offered as required.

 One unit.
 The course deals with various schools of counseling and psychotherapy, including the psychoanalytic, existential-humanistic, client-centered, Gestalt, behavioral, transactional, rational- emotive, and reality therapy approaches.
 Basic issues discussed are the goals, function and role of the therapist, the therapist-client relationship, communication strategies, transference, and countertransference.
-Prerequisites: PS 101.
+Prerequisite: PS 101.
 PS 212 is recommended, but not required.
 Offered as required.

 One unit.
 A survey of the clinical and recreational uses of psychoactive compounds.
 Topics include the anthropological perspective on drug use, issues of dosage and administration, the pharmacological models of psychopathology and the use of drugs in the treatment of psychiatric disorders, and the psychopharmacology of drug addiction.
 Emphasis is placed on research that reveals the brain mechanisms underlying the therapeutic, euphoric, and addictive characteristics of drugs.
 Prerequisite: PS 101 or permission of the instructor.
 Offered Spring Semester.